dagatsoin/sproutch/README.md

 ## Contribution

-PRs are close for now.
-I prefer to reach a stable version and write a clear contribution guidance first.
+PRs won't be treated until reaching a stable version and write a clear contribution guidance first.

 If you find a bug, please fill an issue.
-I am also on Gitter to chat.
+I am also on [Gitter to chat](https://gitter.im/sproutch/community).